biojameskim/Frontier-Defense-Game/INSTALL.md

 % brew install libpng
 ```

-For Linux devices, that would be:
+For Linux or Windows devices, that would be:
 ```sh
 % sudo apt-get install libpng-dev
 ```

 ## Usage

+- If using a Windows device, make sure you are running commands through MobaXTerm.
 - Run `make build` to build the project if it isn't built already.
 - Then, run `make play` to play the game.
 - Run `make test` to test the project.

 ## Documentation

 With so many files in the code base, it might be helpful to read HTML documentation instead of source code.

 To read the HTML documentation of this project, first run: